Cragady/08_project-1/README.md

 **Ironing Board (Future things to Fix/Improve)**
 * How things are stored in the searchParamArray, spacing issues, what will work best
 * Get rid of potential commas
+* Have a way for user to correct abbreviated words

+**Extra**
+Site can also be reached through chefinyourpantry.com